 Cellars are harmless spiders that appear on every continent except for Antarctica and are commonly mistaken for daddy longlegs because of their leg length.
 While not dangerous, cellar spider’s large webs can be difficult to remove, making them a nuisance.
 Cellar spiders may also bite, though their mouths are too weak to break through human skin and inject venom.

 Expert pest control is the most effective means of handling cellar spiders and pests that may contribute to cellar spiders' food supply.
-Although cellars spiders can be killed with non-chemical and chemical products, we recommend that you contact us for the best results as true colony size needs to be gauged through our process of inspecting.
+Although cellar spiders can be killed with non-chemical and chemical products, we recommend that you contact us for the best results as true colony size needs to be gauged through our process of inspecting.

-Prosite Pest Control specializes in pest control services tailored to eliminating pests in Central Washington homes.
+Prosite Pest Control specializes in pest control services tailored to eliminating pests like spiders in Central Washington homes.
 After inspection, we target and eliminate cellar spiders, offer routine follow-ups to ensure that your home is fully rid of spiders, and provide tips to prevent re-infestations.
 Contact us today to learn more about our pest control treatments for spiders in Ellensburg and the surrounding area Check out our homepage pest control page for more information on how we can keep your home pest-free.

 There are several effective techniques for preventing problems with cellar spiders.
-Here are some of the most impactful that you can start using around your home:
+Here are some of the most impactful tips that you can start using around your home: